i0Ek3/DesignPatterns/README.md

 # DesignPatterns

+> Before you start learning, make sure you are familiar with the object-oriented concepts in C++, otherwise please visit [here](https://segmentfault.com/a/1190000002868033) first.

 You have to know something about design patterns.

 > Note: The source code based on C++ and the class diagram in [/class](https://github.com/i0Ek3/DesignPatterns/tree/master/class?1539571778256) from *Graphic Design Patterns*.